-If you need the money in a year or two, “You might start thinking about CDs if you want to maximize your rates," Tumin says.
-One-year CDs aren’t offering much more than high-yield savings accounts now.
-But some two-year CDs are offering 1.5 percent or more.
+If you need the money in a year or two, "you might start thinking about CDs if you want to maximize your rates," Tumin says.
+(Two-year CDs are currently offering up to 2.5 percent.)

 If you have a longer timeframe, consider investing in stocks and bonds.
 Just be aware that, while the stock market has historically gone up over time, it can go up or down in the short run.
 (And, as advisors will caution, past performance doesn't guarantee future returns.)
-So while stocks may provide higher growth opportunities than CDs and bonds, you want to allow enough time to ride the downturns out and may consider moving money into more conservative options as your time horizon gets shorter.
+So while stocks may provide higher growth opportunities than CDs and bonds, you want to allow enough time to ride out the downturns and may consider moving money into more conservative options as your time horizon gets shorter.
 Investing in a mix of stocks and bonds can also lower your risk.

 5. What's a CD?

 Backing up: CD stands for certificate of deposit, which you can buy from a bank and is guaranteed to pay interest over a designated period of time—usually much more than a savings account.
 The catch is that you can't touch the money in a CD until the designated time period ends, or else you'll forfeit several months of interest.

 This post was updated in July 2018.